ga-wdi-boston/ember-resources-one-to-many/README.md

 },
 ```

-Since we want the user to be filling out the name of the Pokemon they saw in the
+Since the name of the Pokemon the user saw needs to be part of the form,
- form, what we need to do is collect `pokemonName` from the form as well, and
+ let's add an input field an bind it to a property in the Component,
- pass it up to the Route as an argument of `sendAction`.
+ `pokemonName`; this can then be passed up to the Route as an argument of
+ `sendAction`.

 ```html
 <div>